 Your return application remains in the Office of Student Returns.
 Upon your graduation it will be shredded/deleted, or purged of all identifying markers and used as a learning/teaching tool.

 I have been directed to seek treatment from a professional in the Durham community?
-Before my separation I received treatment in Counseling and Psychological Services (CAPS), or the Academic Resource Center (ARC), why am I not able to continue my treatment with them upon my return to Duke?
+Before my separation I received treatment in Counseling and Psychological Services (CAPS) and or the Duke Student Health Center, why am I not able to continue my treatment with them upon my return to Duke?

 CAPS is here to serve you.
 Upon your return, you were referred to treatment in the Durham community for a particular diagnosis.
 For that purpose, you should seek treatment outside of CAPS.
 You are welcome, and encouraged, to speak to someone in CAPS to help negotiate a new life crisis, or would just like to speak to someone about a concern you have about your college life.